MindscapeHQ/serilog-sinks-raygun/README.md

 ------

 ## Step 2 - Initialization
-There are two main options for initializing the Raygun serilog sink.
+There are two recommended options for initializing the Raygun serilog sink.
 Which option is best to use depends on the application.

 ### Option 1 - Using logger configuration

-You can initialize Raygun's Serilog sink through a Logger Configuration.
+You can initialize Raygun's Serilog Sink through a Logger Configuration.
 This should be done inside of the main entry point of your application - for instance, Program.Main(), Global.asax, Application_Start Etc. The exact entry point will differ between frameworks.
 **Minimum setup example:**

 ```cs